DanBuchan/basket/README.md

 scanned total where the instances of each item are created (i.e. pricing_rules). pricing_rules.rb
 ----------------
 This class instantiates a list of all the items and initialises their prices.
-At the moment this is the most fragile piece of code as it just hard sets 3 items and then hard codes the item data.
-In a production system with multiple checkouts/clients and maybe multiple users making price and item adjustments I'd envisage the system would be underpinned by a database.
-This class would act as an ORM layer; building it's item list on the fly and also populating each item's data on the fly.
+For now we read the data out of a text file but in a production system with multiple checkouts/clients and maybe multiple users making price and item adjustments I'd envisage the system would be underpinned by a database.
+This class acts as a very lite ORM layer.
+Building the item list dynamically and also populating each item's data on the fly.
 Then we could simply add an admin class alongside checkout.rb which is capable of adding, deleting and updating items.